-The Contractor shall establish and keep updated records to show the Contractor's conformance to the requirements of this Specification and other relevant reference documents.
+The Contractor shall establish and keep updated records to show the Contractor's conformance to the requirements of this Technical Specification and other relevant reference documents.
+These records shall be submitted to the Administrator on a monthly basis, or otherwise as directed.